Starbucks will temporarily close 8,000 U.S. stores for racial-bias training

 Breaking News Emails

-Amid outcry over the arrest of two black men in a Philadelphia Starbucks store, the coffee chain announced Tuesday it will close more than 8,000 U.S. locations for an afternoon next month to do "racial-bias education."
+Amid outcry over the arrest of two black men in a Philadelphia Starbucks, the coffee chain announced Tuesday it will close more than 8,000 U.S. stores for an afternoon next month to train workers in "racial-bias education."

 The stores will be shuttered on the afternoon of May 29, the company said in a press release, and its corporate offices will also be closed at that time.
 And nearly 175,000 employees will undergo the training.